Nihav-Jain/NihavGameEngine/README.md

-# NihavGameEngine
+# Cross-Platform Data Driven Game Engine
-A cross-platform data driven game engine, written in C++, supporting Desktop, XBOX One and Android.
-The engine provides a custom scripting language (based on XML) to write games.
-THe project is being developed as a personal project for the programming track curriculum, FIEA (Spring-Summer 2016).
+A cross-platform data driven game engine, written in C++, supporting **Desktop, XBOX One and Android**.
+The engine provides a **custom scripting language** (based on XML) to write games.
+The project is being developed as a personal project for the programming track curriculum, FIEA (Spring-Summer 2016).

 ### Geometry Wars
 Check out [GeometryWars](https://github.com/Nihav-Jain/GeometryWars), developed for the PC using this game engine and its scripting language.